hugapi/hug/README.md

 Why Hug?
 ===================
 HUG simply stands for Hopefully Useful Guide.
 This represents the projects goal to help guide developers into creating well written and intuitive APIs.
-Also, it's cheerful :)

 --------------------------------------------